ChrisAlderson/pop-api/README.md

   app: PopApi.app,                   // The express instance from PopApi.
   controllers: [{                    // A list of controllers to register.
     Controller: MyRouteController,   // The controller you want to register.
-    args: {}                         // The arguments to pass down to the Controller.
+    args: {}                         // The arguments to pass down to the
+                                     // MyRouteController.
   }]
 }
 PopApi.use(Routes, routesOpts)